shanemiller89/json-server-deploy-azure/README.md

 https://docs.microsoft.com/en-us/azure/app-service/app-service-deployment-credentials

 Your JSON server should be up and running.
-The URL of your app, located in your dashboard under App Service, then select your app.
+The URL of your app is located in your dashboard under App Service, then select your app.
+Copy and paste the URL and replace with your localhost URL in your fetch callls.